Misha B: The X Factor

 Misha B's breakthrough into the music industry came in 2011, through her appearance on the eighth series of The X Factor.
 In her first audition in front of judges Louis Walsh, Gary Barlow, Kelly Rowland and Tulisa, she sang Aretha Franklin's cover of "Respect".
 The Voice recounted her performance as being "confident" and "show-stopping", and as a promising sign of Misha B's future in the competition.
 Noted for her "Lauryn Hill-like rap-singing style", she progressed through to bootcamp and then to judges' houses, where she was put through to the live shows by Rowland in her Girls category (individual female contestants aged 16–24) alongside Amelia Lily, Janet Devlin and Sophie Habibis.
 A variety of sources including The Daily Telegraph, Digital Spy and bluesandsoul.com have regarded Misha B as one of the more gifted and exciting acts ever to have come out of a talent competition.
 BBC 1xtra noting her "show-stopping performances", considered her to be one of the most credible artists to emerge from the show and a "break from the traditional X Factor contestant".
 In a review of the series, The Daily Telegraph picked her performance of "Rolling in the Deep" (Adele) as one of the highlights of the series, saying she "oozed star quality from the start...
 Like a 21st century Grace Jones or an urban Lady Gaga, the teenager seemed like a proper pop star already."

 Misha B was in the bottom two in week 4 with Sophie Habibis but was saved by Walsh, Tulisa and Rowland, later Barlow confirmed he would have saved her if he had to vote.
 However voting statistics revealed that Habibis received more votes than Misha B meaning if the result went to deadlock, Habibis would have been saved.
 Misha B ended up in the bottom two a second time in week 6, this time with Kitty Brucknell and was saved again.
 However, Brucknell received more votes from the public than Misha B meaning if the result went to deadlock, Brucknell would have been saved.
 The following week, Misha B finished second in the public vote, receiving 22.5% which gave her a place in the quarter-final in week 8.
 Misha B was in the bottom two for the third time in the quarter-final with Janet Devlin but was saved, as Walsh and Tulisa voted to send her through while Rowland abstained from voting between her two acts, and Barlow confirmed he would have voted to send her through if he had to vote.
 However, voting statistics revealed that Devlin received more votes than Misha B meaning if the result went to deadlock, Devlin would have advanced to the semi-final.
-After receiving the fewest votes in the semi-final in week 9, Misha B was eliminated from the show and finished in fourth place.
+After receiving the fewest votes in the semi-final in week 9, Misha B was eliminated from the show.